brejdol/networkundertaker/_posts/2023-04-10-Shortest-Path-Bridging--part-2.md

 In an ALE switch (Alcatel-Lucent Enterprise), VLANs 4000-4016 are reserved for BVLAN use, but you can actually use whatever VLAN-id you want to.
 The only thing with VLANs 4000-4016 is that they can't be used for anything else than being BVLANs - in an ALE switch that is.

 All deployment guides tells you to never use more than four BVLANs at the same time in the same SPB-network.
 As stated earlier - If you have ONE topology, there is no need for many BVLANs.
-Best practice is to have a separated BVLAN for the SPB controller traffic.
-And with one topology, you only need one BVLAN for the services.
+And with one topology, you only need one BVLAN for the services AND the controller traffic.
 Enough about that.
 Let's build the backbone!

 ![Topology](/SPB-topology.png)